|Bookshelf Home | Contents | Index | PDF|

 If a local database becomes unusable because of a media failure or other event, then you must extract the server database for the remote client.
 Siebel Remote does not support restoring a local database because it might result in inconsistency between the local database and the server database.

-Depending on the kind of failure, if the user makes database changes and changes file attachments on the remote client, and if Siebel Remote has not synchronized these changes, then these might be lost.
-In this situation, the user must reenter these changes.
+Depending on the kind of failure, if the user modifies the database or file attachments on the remote client, and if Siebel Remote has not synchronized these modifications, then these might be lost.
+In this situation, the user must reenter these modifications.